prettier/prettier/docs/configuration.md

 The configuration file will be resolved starting from the location of the file being formatted, and searching up the file tree until a config file is (or isn't) found.

-The options to the configuration file are the same the [API options](options.md).
+The options to the configuration file are the same as the [API options](options.md).

 ## Basic Configuration